High society hits the streets as prominent Thais join protests

 Srivara claims no party affiliation.
 "I really hate politics," she said.
 Her march was inspired by her disgust for Thaksin ("that runaway criminal") and her faith in protest leader Suthep, a former Democrat politician.

-Thousands of people joined her peaceful rally, which she saw as an extension of Charn Issara's corporate social responsibility programme.
+Thousands of people joined her peaceful rally, which she saw as an extension of Charn Issara's corporate social responsibility program.
 "It's our duty to do something good for the country," she said.

 TAKING A STAND